By Andrew Heffernan

-Creatine is usually found in red meat and seafood, and your body stores it as phosphocreatine, which provides your muscles with energy.
+Creatine is a compound usually found in red meat and seafood that is stored in the body as phosphocreatine, which provides your muscles with energy.

 "This can mean everything from short bursts of intense exercise to a simple increase in movement, such as going from sitting to standing and walking," explains Falcone.